 - Focus on your breath.
-Simply allow your mind to settle on your breath coming and going in and out of your nose.
+Simply allow your mind to settle on your breath as it moves through your nose.

-- You are now doing a basic meditation.
-Continue to focus on your breath and notice any thoughts or emotions that occur.
+- Continue to focus on your breathing and notice any thoughts or emotions that occur.

 - Let the emotion go and return to focusing on your breath.